 Eliminating river blindness in Nigeria

-River blindness affects an estimated 32.7 million people worldwide.
-Caused by a worm parasite that spreads via the bite of a black fly, the disease is most endemic in Nigeria.
+River blindness threatens an estimated 120 million people worldwide.
+Caused by a worm parasite that spreads via the bite of black fly, the disease is most endemic in Nigeria.
 With its dense and growing population, roughly 50 million people in 40,000 communities in Nigeria are infected with or at risk of the disease.

 River blindness causes devastating socio-economic repercussions in Africa, resulting in food insecurity, lack of education for children who must care for blinded parents, intergenerational poverty, and social stigma.